 John Wilson is a freelance writer, editor, content strategist and communications consultant based in Toronto.
 The current focus of his work is communications and public relations in the not-for-profit sector.
 John’s present work for such clients as the National Media Awards Foundation and The Compass Food Bank & Outreach Centre involves all aspects of PR, administrative tasks, mass media publicity, event planning and social media marketing.

-I have previously been the Editor-in-Chief of Leaping Lion Books, the student-run micropublishing house at York University, where I oversaw the publication of the mystery novel Wild Justice.
-I have also been the Copy Chief of On the Danforth (Spring 2020), the community magazine published by students of the Centennial College Publishing Program.
+John has previously been the Editorial Director at Leaping Lion Books, the student-run micropublishing house at York University, where he oversaw the publication of the mystery novel Wild Justice.
+He has also been the Senior Copy Editor at On the Danforth (Spring 2020), the community magazine published by students of the Centennial College Publishing Program.

-In addition to editing, I am also an award-winning feature writer.
-My 2018 piece, “How to Save a Marsh,” received the Jan Rehner Prize for Writing, and was praised as “a first-rate example of how to weave research and analysis with scene and character to create a compelling journalistic story” about conservation efforts along the Greater Toronto waterfront.
+In addition to editing, John is also an award-winning feature writer.
+His 2018 piece, “How to Save a Marsh,” received the Jan Rehner Prize for Writing, and was praised as “a first-rate example of how to weave research and analysis with scene and character to create a compelling journalistic story” about conservation efforts along the Greater Toronto waterfront.

-I have done a wide variety of writing and editing—marketing, copywriting, blogging, movie reviews—but at the moment I am interested mainly in narrative nonfiction in its various forms: personal essays, reported features and everything in between.
+John has done a wide variety of writing and editing—marketing, copywriting, blogging, movie reviews—but at the moment he is interested mainly in narrative nonfiction in its various forms: personal essays, reported features and everything in between.

 John has a Specialized Honours BA in English and Professional Writing from York University, and a Graduate Certificate in Book, Magazine and Electronic Publishing from Centennial College.

 He also wrote this bio, but thought it would sound less egotistical if written in the third person.